MicrosoftDocs/azure-docs/articles/virtual-machines/troubleshooting/troubleshoot-performance-virtual-machine-linux-windows.md

 ### CPU Observe Trends

 When looking at performance issues, be aware of the trends and understand if they affect you.
-In the next sections, we will use the Monitoring graphs from the portal to show trends.
+In the next sections, we'll use the Monitoring graphs from the portal to show trends.
 They can also be useful for cross referencing difference resource behaviors in the same time period.
-This article discusses how to customize the [graphs](https://azure.microsoft.com/documentation/articles/insights-how-to-customize-monitoring/).
+To customize the graphs, click [Azure Monitor data platform](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-platform).

 Spiking – Spiking could be related to a scheduled task/known event.
-If you know what this task is, determine whether it runs at the required performance level.
+If you can identify the task, determine whether the task runs at the required performance level.
 If performance is acceptable, you may not need to increase resources.

-Spike up and Constant – This issue could indicate a new workload.
-If it is not a recognized workload, enable monitoring in the VM to find out what process (or processes) cause this behavior.
+Spike up and Constant – Often indicates a new workload.
+If it's not a recognized workload, enable monitoring in the VM to find out what process (or processes) causes the behavior.
 Once the process is recognized, determine whether the increased consumption is being caused by inefficient code, or normal consumption.
 If normal consumption, decide wether the process operates at the required performance level.

-Constant – Has your VM always run at this level, or only since the diagnostics have been enabled?
-If so, identify the process (or processes) causing this issue, and consider adding more of that resource.
+Constant – Determine whether your VM has always run at this level, or if it has only been running at that level since the diagnostics have been enabled.
+If so, identify the process (or processes) causing the issue, and consider adding more of that resource.

-Steadily Increasing – If you see a constant increase in consumption, this could be either inefficient code or a process taking on more user workload.
+Steadily Increasing – A constant increase in consumption is often either inefficient code or a process taking on more user workload.

 ### High CPU Utilization Remediation

-If your application or process is not running at the correct performance level, and you are seeing 95% + CPU utilization constant, you can perform either of the following tasks:
+If your application or process isn't running at the correct performance level, and you're seeing 95% + CPU utilization constant, you can perform either of the following tasks:

 * For immediate relief - Increase the size of the VM to a size with more cores
 * Understand the issue – locate application/process and troubleshoot accordingly.

-If you have increased the VM, and the CPU is still running 95%, determine whether this is offering better performance or higher application throughput to an acceptable level.
+If you have increased the VM, and the CPU is still running 95%, determine whether this setting is offering better performance or higher application throughput to an acceptable level.
 If not, troubleshoot that individual application\process.

 ## Check for Memory Bottleneck